Is a Medicare Advantage or Medicare Supplement plan better for you?

 - Annual Election Period (AEP): October 15 to December 7.

-- Special Election Period (SEP) during other times of the year, so you can make a change to your Medicare Advantage coverage.
+- Special Election Period (SEP) during other times of the year so you can change your Medicare Advantage coverage.

 What are the Medicare Advantage Insurance Pros & Cons?